drk1wi/Modlishka/README.md

       -log string
         	Local file to which fetched requests will be written (appended)

-      -phishingDomain string
-        	Proxy domain name that will be used - e.g.: proxy.tld

       -plugins string
         	Comma seperated list of enabled plugin names (default "all")

       -proxyAddress string
     	    Proxy that should be used (socks/https/http) - e.g.: http://127.0.0.1:8080

+      -proxyDomain string
+        	Proxy domain name that will be used - e.g.: proxy.tld

       -postOnly
         	Log only HTTP POST requests